circlefin/malachite/qa/README.md

 ssh-cc # (optional) move to the CC server and run the rest of the commands closer to the QA nodes. setup_config # depends on deploy_cc, only run it if that finished.

-ok_all # make sure all QA servers have finished initial setup dnode-run all # run malachite on all QA servers
+ok_servers # make sure all QA servers have finished initial setup dnode-run all # run malachite on all QA servers

 # Wait some time to generate data